kingparra/aws-for-jobs/09_-_database_services/notes.rst

 key* and an optional *sort key*. **You can't add a sort key after your primary key has been created.**

-Dynamo also has the option of creating a *global secondary index* or GSI to speed up lookups of other attributes.
+DynamoDB also has the option of creating a **global secondary index** or GSI to speed up lookups of other attributes.

 One thing to know about tables is that they are